madeofpendletonwool/madeofpendletonwool/README.md

 ### Hi there 👋

-**madeofpendletonwool/madeofpendletonwool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 [Pinepods!](https://github.com/madeofpendletonwool/PinePods)
 - 🌱 I’m currently learning ...
 Rust, Kubernetes, Postgres, AWS
 - 👯 I’m looking to collaborate on ...
 Pinepods, Rust-based projects, Python-based projects and things and automate tasks.